sbetti02/HTQR/docs/README.md

 __Implemented__

 An electronic version of a set of diagnostic tools used to train/guide doctors on how to communicate with and diagnose patients, refugees, suffering from trauma.
 Doctors can keep an a checklist (the 11-Point Toolkit) on a patient's progress.
 Doctors can create patient profiles which consist of some basic info (i.e. name, DOB, height, blood type, allergies, medication, phone number) and most importantly the 11-Point Toolkit.
 When a doctor sees a patient's profile, he/she can access the 11-Point Toolkit specific to that doctor-patient relationship.
 One of the most important elements of the toolkit is the screening tools found under "Diagnose" which aid in communicating a patient's circumstances and overall improving the care a doctor can provide to the patient.
 Any doctor can keep track of his/her progress with a patient, and in any new doctor-patient relationship, the doctor must go through all the steps in the 11-Point Toolkit.
 This ensure doctors ar guided throught the process every time in order to get a better understanding of each patient's circumstances.
 There is also a feature which allows a doctor to ask for a patient's trauma story through text once the patient's number is verified.
 Patient's are able to share their trauma story if they wish and add it to their patient profile.

-Sofware Requirements: django 2, Python 3, Bootstrap 4, postgresql, twilio
+Sofware Requirements: django 3, Python 3, Bootstrap 4, postgresql

 To run:

 Clone the repository to a local machine

 Obtain the secrets.py file from one of the other contributors if you already don't have it (will be updated in the future to remove this requirement)